timescale/docs/use-timescale/continuous-aggregates/about-continuous-aggregates.md

 |2021/01/02|New York|2||
 |2021/01/02|Stockholm|2|{5, 345}|

-The materialization table is stored as a TimescaleDB hypertable, to take advantage of the scaling and query optimizations that hypertables offer.
+The materialization table is stored as a Timescale hypertable, to take advantage of the scaling and query optimizations that hypertables offer.
 Materialization tables contain a column for each group-by clause in the query, a `chunk` column identifying which chunk in the raw data this entry came from,